The modern home is no longer just a place to live, it’s a hub of technology.

 So what causes blurry TV channels?
 Answer: You have too large of a TV for you room or the channels you are viewing are not high enough in definition for your TV size.

+This brings us to the question of – Is a blurry TV channel picture caused by a bad TV antenna or a weak signal?
 The answer is no, with digital TV a weak signal does not cause a blurry picture, but rather large, uniform sized and easily noticeable squares, often accompanied by sound disruptions or squeaking in the audio.

 The conclusion is, if you’re experiencing a blurry picture on a standard definition channel and you have quite a large display, it’s most likely an unsuitable picture resolution for your TV and unlikely a TV antenna or signal problem.